MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-education.md

 <!--/Scope-->
 <!--Description-->
 This policy setting allows you to control whether graphing functionality is available in the Windows Calculator app.
-If you disable this policy setting, graphing functionality will not be accessible in the Windows Calculator app.
-If you enable or don't configure this policy setting, you will be able to access graphing functionality.
+If you disable this policy setting, graphing functionality won't be accessible in the Windows Calculator app.
+If you enable or don't configure this policy setting, you'll be able to access graphing functionality.
 <!--/Description-->
 <!--ADMXMapped-->
 ADMX Info: